Yentl (film): Production

 After reading Isaac Bashevis Singer's story "Yentl: The Yeshiva Boy" in 1968, Barbra Streisand sought to make it her next film after her completion of Funny Girl.
 The screen rights were gained in 1969, with Streisand to be the star.
-In 1971, Czechoslovakian director Ivan Passer was originally hired by First Artists to direct the film.
+In 1971, Czech director Ivan Passer was originally hired by First Artists to direct the film.
 Singer wrote the screenplay and retitled it Masquerade, but because of his belief that Streisand's age and celebrity would detract from the film, Singer backed out.

 In 1973, Streisand read Singer's story to her then-partner, producer Jon Peters, to gain further support for the film.
 However, like Passer, he was convinced that Streisand was too old and feminine to convincingly play the part the film would demand.
 By 1976, after completing A Star Is Born (1976), Streisand became convinced that she was, in fact, too old to play the part in Yentl, and would take up the film as director.
 Because she had wanted to be both the star and director, studios continued to draw back from funding the film, with the fear that Streisand as a rookie director would be unable to responsibly handle a multi-million dollar project.
 Additionally, Streisand reported that studios claimed the film was "not commercial" because it was "too ethnic".
 In 1978, Streisand's friends, Alan and Marilyn Bergman, suggested that Yentl be re-imagined as a musical.
 It was hoped that a musical starring Streisand would be accepted and better received by a studio.

 Peters attempted to persuade Streisand to drop the project and perform at Wembley Stadium in London instead, for an offer of $1 million.
 She refused that offer, as well as a $2 million follow-up, to reconsider.
 Another offer by Peters, which was to be in excess of $10 million for Streisand to perform in Las Vegas, was also promptly turned down in favor of pursuing the Yentl project.
 Her attitude regarding her age quickly changed after she disguised herself as a man, temporarily confusing Peters into thinking that a stranger had broken into the house.
 Peters, now convinced of her ability to play a male, agreed to sign a three-year production contract with Orion Pictures in March 1978.
 To combat the age she was to play in the film, she changed Yentl from being 16 to 26.